cmdcnd/learn/docs/Wireless/wlanmgmt.md

 ---

 ## WLAN-ND-001900
-### Group Title:
-The network device must be configured to synchronize internal information system clocks using redundant authoritative time sources.

 ### Rule Title:
 The network device must be configured to synchronize internal information system clocks using redundant authoritative time sources.